Frank-Junran-Yang/Recipe-Test/README.md

 Are there biases in how recipes are rated or described?
 This work combines exploratory analysis, hypothesis testing, and predictive modeling to uncover insights for health-conscious cooks and data scientists alike.

-We analyze two interconnected datasets from Food.com:
+I analyze two interconnected datasets from Food.com:

 1. Recipes Dataset (83,782 recipes × 12 columns)